 Get Help With Your Injury Claim

-Our legal team at The Law Offices of George P. Escobedo & Associates, PLLC are dedicated to helping injured workers in San Antonio obtain fair compensation for their work-related injuries.
+Our legal team at The Law Office of George P. Escobedo & Associates, PLLC are dedicated to helping injured workers in San Antonio obtain fair compensation for their work-related injuries.
 We can discuss your concerns and explain what rights you have as an injured worker.
 Let us put our skills to work for you today.

 Call (210) 807-3178 to request a free consultation with a San Antonio workers’ compensation lawyer.
 We are available 24/7.